-Making sure that the weather is going to play ball is imperative — you definitely dont want water marks on your new paintwork!
+If you’re painting the exterior of your caravan outside, make sure that the weather is going to play ball!
+It’s imperative it’s a dry day and doesn’t rain — you definitely don’t want water marks on your new paintwork!

 I used a window scraper to remove the Tristar decals and ‘go faster’ stripes, and followed the same procedure as above; sanding the area, before masking it off and painting the areas with a gloss roller.

 You could potentially leave any white bodywork, but I loved how much fresher the overall look was after a lick of white Tekaloid paint.

 Touring Caravan Paint

 Whilst a sunny yellow painted touring caravan may not be everyone’s cuppa, it’s definitely ours!

 But — even before I painted Dolly 2 — we’d agreed that the caravan makeover wasn’t going to stop at just the paintwork.

 I had designed some vinyl decals and the next stage was to find a company to make them.
 But more on that in another post.

 Roller Painted Van By Hand — or Professional Caravan Respray?

 Just to reiterate, hand painting a caravan is never going to be a match for spray-paint; if you want an unblemished, modern paint finish (similar to that of current day vehicles) get it done professionally.